accs-uaa/akveg-lichens/README.md

 ![Recommended folder structure](assets/folder_structure.png)

 The .docx files in this project did not use any headings.
-Sections were identified at the start of each paragraph using the section name followed by a colon and a white space (e.g., Description: ).
+Instead, sections were identified at the start of each paragraph using the section name followed by a colon and a white space (e.g., Description: ).
 All files followed this same template.

 2. **Run the processing scripts**